UCI-CARL/CARLsim4/projects/README.md

 int DG_end = sim.getGroupEndNeuronId(DG_Granule);
 int DG_range = (DG_end - DG_start) + 1;

-// Create a vector that are the length of the number of neurons in the granule population std::vector<int> DG_vec( boost::counting_iterator<int>( 0 ),
+// Create a vector that is the length of the number of neurons in the granule population std::vector<int> DG_vec( boost::counting_iterator<int>( 0 ),
                          boost::counting_iterator<int>( DG_range ));

-// Define the number of granule and stellate cells to fire int numGranuleFire = 10;
+// Define the number of granule cells to fire int numGranuleFire = 10;

 std::vector<int> DG_vec_A;

-// Define the location of those granule and stellate cells so that we choose the same granule and stellate cells for (int i = 0; i < numGranuleFire; i++)
+// Define the location of those granule cells so that we choose the same granule cells each time we call setRates for (int i = 0; i < numGranuleFire; i++)
 {
     DG_vec_A.push_back(5*(i+1));
-    MEC_vec_A.push_back(5*(i+1));
 }

 // run for a total of 10 seconds